 Long Sandall Lock is an off-line mooring on the outskirts of Doncaster in South Yorkshire.
 On the River Dun Navigation - part of the Sheffield & South Yorkshire Navigations - it is a short cruise to Bramwith where the waterway splits, with the New Junction Canal heading north-east for the Aire and Calder Navigation and Goole, and the Stainforth and Keadby Canal heading east to the River Trent at Keadby.

 Most of the site is fenced, with 2 berths being situated on the lock island (unfenced).
 Space is provided for up to 37 boats, the majority moored against finger pontoons in the fenced area, with those on the island area moored linearly.

 The site is on the South Yorkshire Navigation, just outside Kirk Sandall, Doncaster, and can be accessed from Clay Lane, off the main Barnby Dun Road.

-This mooring is on the fenced area of the Long Sandall site and requires a key for access.
+The moorings on the fenced area of the Long Sandall site require a site specific key for access.
 A key for the access gate costs £50 which is refundable if the key is returned with a valid receipt.
 A standard CRT key is required for access to the car park.
-Standard keys are available from Canal & River Trust, and other waterside outlets, at a cost of £7 each.
+Standard keys are available from Canal & River Trust, and other waterside outlets.

 IMPORTANT NOTES: All customer items must be stored on the boat and not the surrounding land areas.